Arnulf of Carinthia: Wars with Moravia

-As early as 880, Arnulf had designs on Great Moravia and had the Frankish bishop Wiching of Nitra interfere with the missionary activities of the Eastern Orthodox priest Methodius, with the aim of preventing any potential for creating a unified Moravian state.
+As early as 880, Arnulf had designs on Great Moravia and had the Frankish bishop Wiching of Nitra interfere with the missionary activities of the Eastern Orthodox priest Methodius, with the aim of preventing any potential for creating an independent Moravian state.
 Arnulf had formal relations with the ruler of the Moravian Kingdom, Svatopluk, using them to learn the latter's military and political secrets.
 Later, these tactics were used to occupy the territory of the Greater Moravian state.

 Arnulf failed to conquer the whole of Great Moravia in wars of 892, 893, and 899.
-Yet Arnulf did achieve some successes, in particular in 895, when the Duchy of Bohemia broke away from Great Moravia and became his vassal state.
-An accord was reached between him and Duke of Bohemia Borivoj I. Bohemia was thus freed from the dangers of Frankish invasion.
+Yet, he did achieve some successes.
 In 893 or 894 Great Moravia probably lost a part of its territory—present-day western Hungary—to him.
 As a reward, Wiching became Arnulf's chancellor in 892.
+In 895, the Duchy of Bohemia broke away from Great Moravia and became Arnulf's vassal state.
+An accord was reached between him and Duke of Bohemia Borivoj I. Bohemia was thus freed from the dangers of Frankish invasion.

+In 897, Arnulf received envoys from Sorbs, and also from Bohemians, who were asking again for the royal assistance in their conflicts with the neighboring Moravians.

 In his attempts to conquer Moravia, in 899 Arnulf reached out to Magyars who had settled in the Carpathian Basin, and with their help he imposed a measure of control over Moravia.